Quantum estimation bound of Gaussian matrix permanent: Results

-which is factored with two components--parity operator and Ising operator, respectively denoted as $P$ and $\mathcal{H}$.
-That is, $G(A)=P\mathcal{H}^{N}(A)$, where $\mathcal{H}(A)=\sum_{j,k=1}^{N}A_{jk}Z_{N+j}Z_{k}$ and $P=\bigotimes_{k=1}^{N}Z_{k}Z_{N+k}$.
+which is factored with two components--parity operator and Ising Hamiltonian operator, respectively denoted as $P$ and $\mathcal{H}$.
+That is, $G_{X}(A)=P\mathcal{H}^{N}(A)$, where $\mathcal{H}(A)=\sum_{j,k=1}^{N}A_{jk}X_{N+j}X_{k}$ and $P=\bigotimes_{k=1}^{N}X_{k}X_{N+k}$.
 Thus far, we have expressed the matrix permanent as an expectation value of qubit operators and qubit states.
 The resulting expression involves a power operator of $\mathcal{H}$, which is non-unitary and generally non-Hermitian.
 The remaining task is to approximately implement the power operator in a quantum circuit.
-We can perform the approximation through different approaches.
-For example, we can consider quantum signal processing with quantum singular value transformation and the LCU technique~\cite{Childs2012,Berry2015,Low2019}.
-However, the repeated application of LCU for the power operator requires many ancilla qubits, and the success rate scales badly.
+We can perform the approximation through various approaches~\cite{Aulicino2022}.
+For example, we can consider quantum signal processing with quantum singular value transformation and the linear combination of unitaries (LCU) technique~\cite{Childs2012,Berry2015,Low2019}.
+However, the repeated application of LCU for the power operator requires a prefactor for the normalization of the quantum states grows as the power of the Hamiltonian norm, $\Vert\mathcal{H}(A)\Vert^{N}$ ($\Vert\mathcal{H}(A)\Vert\le\Vert A\Vert_{1,1}$), resulting in large errors in the end.
+The quantum power method of Seki et al.~\cite{Seki2021} can also be used.
+The method is based on the finite difference to approximate the Hamiltonian power operator as the high-order time differentiation of the time propagator.
+However, it also suffers from a large error due to a convergence condition related to the Hamiltonian norm.
+Instead, we adopt the method by Fefferman et al.~\cite{Fefferman2017}, where the hardness of the exact boson sampling was discussed with permanents of integer matrices because it produces less error than the quantum power method.
+The matrix permanent is approximated as a single overlap integral of the time-propagator of quantum Ising Hamiltonian.
+The overlap integral is evaluated within an additive error using the Hadamard test or the QPE-based amplitude estimation.